Gummy Smile: Definition and Treatment with Lip Repositioning method

 An ideal smile should reveal no more than 2mm of gum tissue.

-Benefits of Treating a Gummy Smile
+2. Benefits of Gummy Smile Treatment

 Treating a gummy smile helps achieve a naturally beautiful smile by revealing more of the bright, white upper teeth.
 At the same time, procedures that reposition or remove excess gum tissue reduce the surface area where bacteria can accumulate, improving the patient's overall oral hygiene.

-What Causes a Gummy Smile?
+3. What Causes a Gummy Smile?

-Gummy Smile's Treatment Methods
+4. Gummy Smile Treatment Methods

 Mô phỏng lợi ích của điều trị nụ cười hở lợi